AdobeDocs/pass.en/help/accountiq/general-usage-reports.md

 2. Select the desired programmer channels from the **Channels in Segment** Option.

-3. Select an appropriate time interval from the **GRANULARITY AND TIME INTERVAL** option.
+3. Select an appropriate time interval from the **[!UICONTROL Granularity and Time Interval]** option.

    Using the above options you have defined segments for your analysis.
 Based on your segment selection, following graphs and reports are displayed.